Orsolya Szathmari

--nuts: almond, hazelnut, pistachio, walnut,
+• nuts: almond, hazelnut, pistachio, walnut,

-- stone fruit: coconut
+• stone fruit: coconut

-- seeds: hemp, flax, sesame
+• seeds: hemp, flax, sesame

-- grains: oat, rice, corn
+• grains: oat, rice, corn

-- legumes: soy, peanut, lupin
+• legumes: soy, peanut, lupin

-- pseudo-cereal: quinoa, teff
+• pseudo-cereal: quinoa, teff

-These processed products might resemble milk from the outside but from nutritional point of view they have nothing to do with cow’s milk, goat’s milk or mother’s milk.
+These products might resemble milk from the outside but from nutritional point of view they don't have much to do with cow’s milk, goat’s milk or mother’s milk.
 The traditional definition of milk is “whitish fluid, rich in fat and protein, secreted by mammary glands of female mammals for the nourishment of their young” (Dictionary; Van Winckel et al. 2011).
 None of the plant drinks meet the requirements of these criteria.

 1. Rice milk

-It contains almost exclusively carbohydrates (11 sugar / portion) without any fat or protein, with very poor vitamin and mineral content and a very high glycemic index of 86 +/-7.
+It contains almost exclusively carbohydrates (11 g sugar / portion) without any fat or protein, with very poor vitamin and mineral content and a very high glycemic index of 86 +/-7.
 Because rice doesn’t contain fat, canola or sunflower oils are added.
 Rice milk is very low in protein.

-It usually contains many additives, like sugar or other sweeteners, carrageenan, added synthetic vitamins, minerals, artificial flavours, lecithin, etc. But even the most “pure” ones has at least highly refined vegetable oils added to them.
+It usually contains many additives, like sugar or other sweeteners, carrageenan, added synthetic vitamins, minerals, artificial flavours, lecithin, etc. But even the most “pure” ones has at least highly refined seed oils added to them.
 On the top of that, rice milk might be extremely high in toxic arsenic.

 2. Almond milk